+What are some possible solutions?

+₽

-What information and practical skills are necessary to apply the solutions?
+What information and practical skills are necessary to apply the

+solutions?

+How can you test the solutions?

+Ø

 Situation 2.
-You are in the bedroom and you hear the other person speak from another room at the front of the house.
-You do not hear what they said.
+You are in the bedroom and you hear the other person

+speak from another room at the front of the house.
+You do not hear

+what they said.

+What are the sources of difficulty in the activity?

+Ø

-What information and practical skills are necessary to apply the solutions?
+What are some possible solutions?

+۵

+solutions?

+How can you test the solutions?

 Situation 3.
-You start a conversation while sitting at the dining table, but then the other person gets up and starts doing other things in the room (for example, washing up, folding the newspaper) and tries to keep the conversation going.
+You start a conversation while sitting at the dining table,

+but then the other person gets up and starts doing other things in the room (for example, washing up, folding the newspaper) and tries to keep the conversation going.
 You cannot follow the conversation any more.

-What information and practical skills are necessary to apply the solutions?
+What information and practical skills are necessary to apply the